-One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least a 100,000-point welcome bonus after spending $6,000 within the first six moths.
+One of the best ways to earn a ton of these points is *amex platinum card*, on which you can currently earn at least an 80,000-point welcome bonus after spending $8,000 within the first six months.
 Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch.

-Factor in the points you’ll earn for that spending, and you’ll have nearly enough miles for two roundtrip business class flights to Europe.
+Factor in the points you'll earn for that spending, and you'll have nearly enough miles for two roundtrip business class flights to Europe – if not closer to two.
 Plus, there are plenty of other Amex Platinum benefits like extensive lounge access, up to $400 in credits split between airline fees and Uber rides, credits that completely cover the cost of CLEAR and either Global Entry or TSA PreCheck, and more.

-The American Express® Gold Card is currently offering a 60,000-point welcome bonus after spending $4,000 in the first six months.
+The *amex gold card* is currently offering a 60,000-point welcome bonus after spending $4,000 in the first six months.
 You may be able to qualify for a whopping 75,000-point welcome bonus using CardMatch.
 And there are even recent reports about 90,000-point offers available via personal referrals.

-Beyond that bonus, this card is easily one of the best all-around travel cards on the market thanks largely to an unbeatable 4x return on an unlimited amount of spending at restaurants and 4x points on up to $25,000 a year spent at U.S. supermarkets – and 1x points after that.
+Beyond that bonus, this card is easily one of the best all-around travel cards on the market thanks largely to an unbeatable 4x return on spending at restaurants and 4x points on up to $25,000 a year spent at U.S. supermarkets – and 1x points after that.

 You can also transfer Marriott Bonvoy Points to ANA miles at a 3:1 ratio, with a 5,000-mile bonus for every 60,000 points transferred.
 And, of course, you can earn ANA miles by either flying ANA or crediting flights flown on Star Alliance carriers, such as United or Air Canada, to your ANA Mileage Club account.